Public vs. Private IP Addresses: What’s the Difference?

 192.168.1.35:50512 203.0.113.45:40012 142.250.80.46:443

-Each row represents a different device on the local network, all sharing the single public IP 203.0.113.45.
+Each row represents a different device on the local network.
+All share the single public IP 203.0.113.45.
 The router uses the unique external port number to route responses back to the correct internal device.
 For a deeper look at how port numbers work in networking, see our Port Number Reference.

 Public vs Private IP Address: Side-by-Side Comparison